visgl/luma.gl/docs/api-reference/webgl/buffer.md

 });
 ```

-Getting data from a buffer (WebGL2)
+Getting data from a buffer (WebGL 2)
 ```js
 const buffer = ...;